JavGVastro/VIENTO/pipeline_VIENTO/README.md

 # To-Do

 - [ ] Integrate $B(r)$ table with .fits file (now it exported as an numpy array into a .json file)
+- [ ] Elaborate on Papermill on make_file inject parameters and run stuff
 # 1. Purpose and Scope

 The VIENTO pipeline aims to provide a reproducible, modular workflow to: